jeffjen/adventure-time-devops/_posts/2016-03-12-how-i-build-this-blog-site.md

 the box you created.

-Here is the template Vagrantfile you will be using, notice that I had already added the box we provisioned earlier as `jekyll/2`:
+Here is the template Vagrantfile you will be using, notice that I had already added the box we provisioned earlier as `jekyll/3`:

-{% gist jeffjen/b466006f3a67f91a7a81 %}
+{% gist jeffjen/e170fa06e6ef892cb77c %}

 ### Create a jekyll site
 ![Building your first jekyll site]({{ site.url }}/assets/building-your-first-jekyll-site.gif)

-Login to your box by `vagrant ssh workspace`.
-Make a decision on where you want to place your site source in, here I referr to by `jekyll-sites`.
+Make a decision on where you want to place your site source in, here I refer it by `jekyll-sites`.

-Goto `/path/to/jekyll-sites` and bootstrap a site called `your-testing-site`

 {% highlight bash %}
 # Bootstrap a new site called your-testing-site
 mkdir -p /path/to/jekyll-sites/your-testing-site
-cd your-testing-site
+cd /path/to/jekyll-sites/your-testing-site
 jekyll new your-testing-site
 # Generate site from source
 jekyll build --source your-testing-site --destination site
-{% endhighlight %}

-Serve the site for spot checking.
+# Serve the site for spot checking.

-{% highlight bash %}
-cd /path/to/jekyll-sites/your-testing-site
 jekyll serve -s your-testing-site -d site -H 0.0.0.0
 {% endhighlight %}